Shaikhafiz7032/beyondchats-intern-assignment-/README.md

 ---

 ### Phase 3: Frontend (React)
-Status: Planned
+Status: Started (Placeholder)

-- A simple React frontend will be used to display articles.
+- Created frontend folder with App.js as a placeholder.
-- The focus is on showing article title and content in a clean layout.
+- Will fetch articles from backend APIs and display title & content in a clean layout.
+- Focus is on basic structure; styling and functionality will be added in future.
+-
 ---

 ## Tools & Technologies